zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ZcE0YWqnxemENLyJrjjlAHlFkdwaHB6TzkSi0c289HI.GQmXJsAYcw5de97S6mqOL0yB2UyFEf4DiXEM05vdfdY
 ```

-The ORY Hydra CLI offers a method (`hydra token client`) that performs the
+The Ory Hydra CLI offers a method (`hydra token client`) that performs the
 OAuth2 Client Credentials flow.
 The newly created client can be used to perform
 this flow!